- Coronavirus FAQ's

 - From here, we’ll forward them on to an independent medical referee for assessing.

-- If the outcome results in your condition being deemed not pre-existing, you will be able to book in your admission prior to the 12 month waiting period being fully served.
+- If the outcome results in your condition being deemed not pre-existing, you will be able to book in your admission prior to the 12 month waiting period being fully served, provided your initial 2 month waiting period has been served.

 - If your condition is deemed pre-existing, you’ll need to serve the 12 month waiting period before you can be covered.